 Baking soda leads to a higher end-expiratory carbon dioxide level for 5 to 10 minutes.

 During cardiac arrest, which leads to a decrease in pulmonary-tissue carbon dioxide transport, capnography can show correct and incorrect intubation (false negative).

 Procedural sedation and analgesia

-Capnography is an effective method for diagnosing early respiratory depression and airway disorders, especially during sedation, leading to a reduction in serious complications.
+Capnography is an effective method for diagnosing early respiratory depression and airway disorders, especially during sedation, reducing severe complications.

 Capnography provided more safety in monitoring patients during sedation.

-The prescription of oxygen does not have an effect on the parameters of respiratory function evaluated by capnography.
+The prescription of oxygen does not affect the respiratory function parameters evaluated by capnography.

 It shows poor airway function earlier than any other device, 5 to 240 seconds earlier than pulse oximetry.